Treaty of the Danish West Indies: Ratification

-The treaty was signed on 4 August 1916, at the Biltmore Hotel in New York City by Danish Minister Constantin Brun and Secretary of State Robert Lansing.
+The treaty was signed on 4 August 1916, at the Biltmore Hotel in New York City, by Danish Minister Constantin Brun and Secretary of State Robert Lansing.
 The U.S. Senate approved the treaty on 7 September 1916.
-A Danish referendum was held on 14 December 1916, and on 22 December the Danish parliament ratified the treaty.
+A Danish referendum was held on 14 December 1916, and on 22 December the Rigsdagen (the Danish parliament) ratified the treaty.
 U.S. President Woodrow Wilson ratified the treaty on 16 January 1917.
 Ratifications of the treaty were formally exchanged in Washington, D.C., on 17 January 1917.
 On 25 January, President Wilson issued a proclamation on the treaty, and on 9 March, King Christian X of Denmark also issued a proclamation.

-On 31 March 1917, in Washington, D.C., a warrant for twenty five million dollars in gold was presented to Danish Minister Constatine Brun by Secretary of State Robert Lansing.
+On 31 March 1917, in Washington, D.C., a warrant for twenty five million dollars in gold was presented to Danish Minister Constantin Brun by Secretary of State Robert Lansing.
 Little reaction to the sale occurred among Danes, who saw the West Indies as an investment despite more than two centuries of possession.

+Denmark formally ceded St. Croix, St. John and St. Thomas to the United States of America in simultaneous ceremonies held on both St. Thomas and St. Croix at 4:00 in the afternoon.
+Accompanied by honor guards of both nations and to the sound of bands playing their national anthems, the Danish flag was lowered and the American flag was raised.

+Transfer Day is celebrated annually on March 31 as a public holiday in the Virgin Islands.